Funny Cide: 2003: three-year-old season

 Funny Cide began his three-year-old campaign on January 18, 2003, in the 1 1/16-mile Holy Bull Stakes at Gulfstream Park.
 Breaking from post position 13, he hit the gate and raced wide for the entire trip, eventually finishing fifth behind Offlee Wild.
 He then shipped to Fair Grounds for the Louisiana Derby on March 9, where he faced Peace Rules, Kafwain, and Badge of Silver.
 Staying close to the pace, he rallied in the stretch, dropped back, and then came on again along the rail.
 Finishing third after Peace Rules, he was moved up to second place after the disqualification of Kafwain.

 On April 12, he entered the Wood Memorial at Aqueduct as the second betting choice.
 Empire Maker, conditioned by Hall of Fame trainer Bobby Frankel and ridden by Jerry Bailey, was the odds-on favorite after an impressive win in the Florida Derby.
 Funny Cide was bumped at the start then moved up to challenge New York Hero on the lead.
 Empire Maker raced in third, then took the lead as they entered the stretch.
 Funny Cide fought back gamely, losing by only 1/2 length.
 Funny Cide earned a Beyer Speed Figure of 110 for the Wood.

 Kentucky Derby

 Empire Maker was the favorite for the Derby despite suffering a bruised right front hoof that caused him to miss a few days of training: his odds did drift up though from 6–5 on the morning-line to a more lukewarm 5–2.
 Peace Rules, also trained by Frankel, was the second choice at 6-1 while Funny Cide was sixth choice at 13–1.
 Bumped again at the start, Funny Cide tracked the early pace set by Peace Rules, and moved to the lead heading into the stretch.
 Empire Maker then started closing fast but Funny Cide was able to hold on by 1 1/2 lengths.
 "I hit him and he kept digging and digging and he did it," said Santos.
 "It was New York pride."
 Funny Cide's time of 2:01.19 was the tenth fastest time in Kentucky Derby history.
+Funny Cide was the first gelding since Clyde Van Dusen in 1929 to win the Derby.